jpmorganchase/kallisti/docs/access-control.md

 ## Built-in JWT Verification Authentication Class

-There is a built-in authentication class that verifies JWT in the authentication header upon the request to Kallisti APIs.
+There is a built-in authentication class that verifies JWT in the authentication header upon a request to Kallisti APIs.
 The token issuer can be any custom OAuth2/OIDC service or other public user management services such as AWS Cognito, Okta, Firebase and Auth0.